markusstrasser/council/README.md

 This requires **speaker segmentation** on the raw audio file, labeling the expert, and capturing the relevant meta data from the audio source.
 Building out a pipeline from other audio/video sources than just YouTube monologues.

-2. Database building feature to add to the model: Passing in audio start and end times.
+2. Database building feature to add to the model:<br>
 i.
-Pass in audio start and end time along with URL ii.
-Trim audio from URL to start and end times
+Passing in audio start and end times.<br> ii.
+Pass in audio start and end time along with URL<br>
+iii.
+Trim audio from URL to start and end times<br>

 ## Libraries Used